trungng92/cheatbuffer/README.md

 And when you press `ctrl + h` (or whatever `CHEATBUFFER_KEY_SEQ` is set to), it will display the `man` page instead.

-# More info on the plugin works
+# More info on how zsh plugin works

 You can find documentation on [widgets here](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#Zle-Widgets).